whatthefilament/FrameStation/README.md

 All joints are designed to be used with M3 heat inserts.
 The only glue used in this project is to hold the 4 outer panels together once printed.

 The split STEP file is designed to cut the case to fit on standard 220mm 3D Printers

+Once the print has been tested i will upload STL files to print.